marknelsonengineer/empire/DESIGN.md

 `const var` Means the variable won't change after it's initialized.
 Variables may be initialized at runtime, though.
 `method() const` Means the method won't change the state of the object `constexpr` Means "to be evaluated at compile time".
 Applies to variables.
 `consteval` Declares a function or template to produce a compile time constant expression.
-It forces calles to happen at compile-time.
+It forces calls to happen at compile-time.
 `constinit` Initializes a static variable at compile time.
 It does not imply `const` nor `constexpr`.